-When I started this journey, I told myself I would give it a year.
+When I started this blogging journey, I told myself I would give it one year.
 As a busy mama of four elementary-school and preschool aged kids, I was at a place in life where I needed an outlet for myself.
 I’ve always loved to bake, share recipes and critique the things I create to make them better.
 And so, after a lot of thought and research, I decided to start a recipe blog.
 I brainstormed recipe ideas, made recipes and I hit publish on my first post, exactly one year ago today.

-A Turbulent Year
+A Turbulent Year to Start a Blog

 As I was feeling an impression to start this website (and acted on it), I never would have imagined the life-saver it would be to me during the pandemic.
 Those spring months were hard.
 Lonely.
 Filled with uncertainty.
 Writing and creating recipes helped me get through a pandemic, a difficult medical diagnosis, the death of my wonderful grandma (these lemon bars were her favorite) and a move to a new house.
 Creating recipes, baking in the kitchen with my kids and having a purpose (other than my role as mama) during this year has saved me in a way.
 I am forever grateful for this community.
 For those of you who take the time to try a recipe, share a post or leave a comment: Thank you for being here.
 Thank you for supporting me in this endeavor.
 Your love, support and comments have meant more than you know.

-Top Five Recipes
+Top Five Recipe Blog Posts

 I love looking at the analytics of my blog, so without further ado, the top five recipes on my blog this year.
 Is it any wonder that all of these recipes have something to do with sourdough?
 It seems fitting because Sourdough has become so popular this year with the pandemic.

 5th.
 Coming in at number five: Sourdough Discard Banana Bread